intezer/python-cassandra-driver/README.md

 The full driver tags list can be found [here](https://github.com/intezer/python-cassandra-driver/blob/master/driver-versions.txt).

 # Migrating to the image
-The image aim to be a drop-in replacement for the [python](https://hub.docker.com/_/python/) image so every every python tag has an equivalent same tag.
+The image aim to be a drop-in replacement for the [python](https://hub.docker.com/_/python/) image so every python tag has an equivalent same tag.
 If you are using the latest version, all you need to do is the change the `FROM` statement.

 # Notes